-The project is planned for 2023
+The project is planned for 2023 and expected to be completed in 2024.

-Distribution Management Center Program (GD 17)
+Distribution Management Center Program (GD_17)

 This initiative supports the SCADA network configuration, which aims to construct a fully equipped distribution management center to permit monitoring and control of the subtransmission and distribution electrical assets, monitor and operate the OMS, update interactive voice response (IVR) and company website and social media, and provide for dispatch of repair crews.
 BVES plans to install a Distribution Management Control Center (DMCC) with the following equipment and applications that would provide substantially greater information capabilities to distribution decision makers relevant to the following functional areas: (1) Energy Resources; (2) T&D Assets; (3) SCADA, Outage Management System, GIS & Other Applications; (4) Weather Information; (5) HD Cameras; (6) Media Access (Internet, BVES Website & Social Media, Local Radio, TV, etc.); (7) Communications Equipment; and (8) Dispatch Services.